 - Undergraduate student - A first-level university student working toward a bachelor's degree.

 - ACT - One of two standardized achievement tests (the other is the SAT) taken by U.S. high school students and international students interested in studying at a university in the United States.
 For more information, visit the official ACT website.

 - Admissions counselor - A prospective student's direct Baylor contact for questions about the admission process.
-Anis Qourzal is Baylor's Associate Director of International Admissions and Recruitment.
+Anis Qourzal is Baylor's Director of International Admissions.
 Contact him at International_Admissions@baylor.edu.

 - Baylor ID number - All Baylor University students are assigned a nine-digit identification number that they can use to access their grades and other information.

 - Credit hour - A unit counted toward completion of an academic program.
 Each course is worth a number of credit hours (also known as "credits").
 The number of credits reflects the number of hours a student spends in class for that course per week.
 These classes also carry the expectation of two hours of out-of-class student work for every hour in class.
 A typical course offers three credits.
 Students typically take 12-15 credit hours per semester.
 A bachelor's degree typically requires a total of 120-124 credit hours.